jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 [Contents](https://hackmd.io/@Techvolution/start) | [Prior Chapter](https://hackmd.io/@Techvolution/act-two) | [Next Chapter](https://hackmd.io/@Techvolution/mid-point)

 Intermissions are an excellent time to stretch our legs, buy a snack, and also ask some questions about the story so far.
 Here, I want to go more in-depth on some terms and characters.
-I especially want to emphasize why funding, making, and using Internet Age levers of power will make us happy again.
+I especially want to emphasize why funding, making, and using open-source Internet Age levers of power will make us happy again.

 ## Recap